 I am a Research Scientist / Engineer in Machine Learning in the Research and Development Department at Brain Corporation.
-I received the engineering degree from EPITA and the Master of Science and Technology from Univ.
+I received the engineering degree from EPITA and the Master of Science degree from Univ.
 Paris VI both in France, in 2008.
-In 2011, I defended my PhD, from LTCI, Telecom ParisTech, France, in signal and image processing and supervised by Florence Tupin and Loïc Denis.
+In 2011, I defended my PhD from LTCI, Telecom ParisTech, France, in signal and image processing and supervised by Florence Tupin and Loïc Denis.
 I made a postdoctoral fellowship in applied mathematics at CEREMADE, Univ.
 Paris IX, France, in 2011-2012, under the supervision of Gabriel Peyré and Jalal Fadili.
-I am a CNRS researcher at IMB, Univ.
+I was a CNRS Associate Scientist at IMB, Univ.
 Bordeaux, France, and was recently on a sabbatical as a visiting professor at UC San Diego in the ECE department.
-My research interests include image restoration and inverse-problems with a focus on parameter estimation.
+My research interests include image processing, machine learning, data science, statistics and applied mathematics.
 I received the IEEE ICIP Best Student Paper Award in 2010, the ISIS/EEA/GRETSI Best PhD Award in 2012, the IEEE GRSS Transactions Prize Paper Award in 2016, and the UCSD ECE Best Lecturer Award in 2019.

 [See my resume]

 News and calendar

 - Dec 13, 2016.
-I will be a visiting scholar at University California San Diego in the department of Electronical and Computer Engineering from January 1, 2017.
+I will be a visiting scholar at University California San Diego in the department of Electrical and Computer Engineering from January 1, 2017.

 - July 7, 2016.
 Our former PhD student, Camille Sutour, received both the Aerospace Valley 2016 PhD Award and the University of Bordeaux 2016 "Sciences and Technologies" PhD Award for her thesis in image processing entitled "Numerical night vision system: Automatic restoration and multimodal registration of low light level images".